Skip to content

 ToolWhat it does

-list_projectsList all projects in your organization
+list_projectsList all projects in your organization.

-search_findingsSearch findings with filters — severity, status, scan type, file path, project, rule, AI verdict
+search_findingsSearch findings with filters — severity, status, scan type, file path, project, rule, AI verdict.

-get_security_postureOrg-wide summary — severity counts, MTTR, AI coverage
+get_security_postureOrg-wide summary — severity counts, MTTR, AI coverage.

-get_project_healthPer-project health score with severity breakdown
+get_project_healthPer-project health score with severity breakdown.

-list_container_imagesAll scanned images with CVE counts
+list_container_imagesAll scanned images with CVE counts.

-get_container_image_detailImage layer breakdown and vulnerable packages
+get_container_image_detailImage layer breakdown and vulnerable packages.

-get_container_correlationsSource dependencies that match container CVEs
+get_container_correlationsSource dependencies that share a CVE with container findings.

-get_container_analysisCached AI risk summary for an image
+get_container_analysisCached AI risk summary for an image.

 ClientAuth

-Claude Code, Cursor, OpenCode, CodexAPI key (Bearer token)
+Claude Code, Cursor, OpenCode, CodexAPI key (Bearer token).

-Claude Web, Claude DesktopOAuth 2.1 Dynamic Client Registration
+Claude Web, Claude DesktopOAuth 2.1 Dynamic Client Registration.

 Editor clients use the same API keys you generate in Settings → API Keys.
 Web clients click “Add custom integration” in Claude, enter the Vygl MCP URL, and complete a browser OAuth flow — no key management.